 He has a point, scrambled eggs in runny goo = bad.
 This will not impress your friends.
-But a smooth, rich, creamy custard gently flavored with almond – will.
+But a smooth, rich, creamy custard gently flavoured with almond – will.

-Make the custard base as much as a day ahead and chill until ready to serve.
-The fruit is gently stewed in sugar and mint at room temperature for about an hour to render the juices and mingle the flavours.
-It then comes together “a lá minute”.
-(I know, look at me with my French.
-Ha.)
-Perfect for parties, no matter how much wine the cook has consumed with dinner.
-(I find closing one eye helps in this matter…)
+Make your custard base as much as a day ahead and chill until ready to serve.
+The fruit is gently macerated in sugar and mint at room temperature for about an hour to render the juices and mingle the flavours.

-A stunning cool summer dessert from Chef B, to make your summer sweet.
+White Chocolate Strawberry Kiwi Soup stunning cool summer dessert from our (other) resident Chef, to make your summer sweet!

 I suppose I’ll have to find a way to thank him for that.
 Perhaps a nice, stinky piece of cheese, something decidedly ‘sock-like’, that’s always a hit with the French, they love a good ‘footie’ cheese.
 Bon Appetit Foodie Gypsies.

 In a medium bowl, whisk together egg yokes, 1/2 cup of sugar & almond extract until smooth.